Self-organizing Democratized Learning: Towards Large-scale Distributed Learning Systems

 \section{Democratized Learning Design}

 Dem-AI philosophy and guidelines in \cite{Dem-AI} envision different designs for a variety of applications and learning tasks.
-As an initial implementation, we focus on developing a novel distributed learning algorithm that consists of the following hierarchical clustering, hierarchical generalization, and learning mechanisms with a common learning task for all learning agents.
+In this work, we focus on developing a novel distributed learning algorithm that consists of the following hierarchical clustering, hierarchical generalization, and learning mechanisms with a common learning task for all learning agents.